In honour of

 The award includes:

-To be eligible, professional artists of 35 years and under must:
+To be eligible, professional artists of 35 years or less as of September 22 2021 and under must:

-- Have taken part in an exhibition in a gallery or artist-run space in the Ville de Montréal since October 2015
+- have taken part in an exhibition in a gallery or artist-run space in the Ville de Montréal since October 2018;

 Each application must include: